faun/blog/source/index.md

 layout: default
 title: Home
 ---

 ## Goals

 Seeking opportunities with teams that:

+- Excel in a high-autonomy, high-trust environment.

 - Have a clear product vision and a sense of balance amongst design and engineering disciplines.

-- Collaborate daily and run retrospectives regularly.
+- Collaborate daily, communicate effectively and run retrospectives regularly.

-- Utilize continuous integration and/or continuous delivery, pair programming and test-driven methodologies.

-Considering opportunities in San Francisco or remote.
+- Implement programming best practices.

+Currently only considering remote opportunities

 ---